Lactation in the LGBTQ+ community

 Supplementers can be used within the LGBTQ+ community by anyone who is not producing a full milk supply, either because of limited mammary tissue, use of an induced lactation protocol or simply because of low milk supply.

-There are many complex issues for trans men to think about when considering the role of lactation in feeding their child, described thoroughly in this useful article, which informs the rest of this section.
+There are many complex issues for trans men and non-binary people assigned female at birth to think about when considering the role of lactation in feeding their child, described thoroughly in this useful article, which informs the rest of this section.
 Each individual will have different concerns and motivation around lactation and it should not be assumed that someone either wants to or doesn't want to feed their child at the chest.
 Some people may want to use infant formula or donor human milk and suppress any lactation from their own body.
 Others may want to do everything to maximise their potential to feed their child at their chest or with their own expressed milk.
-Chestfeeding is a common term to describe transmasculine lactation, however some may prefer to use the term nursing, breastfeeding, feeding or another term.
+Chestfeeding is a common term to describe transmasculine lactation, however some may prefer to use the term nursing, feeding, breastfeeding, bodyfeeding, feeding mammal-style or another term.

 Even when a trans man doesn't want to continue lactation they should be advised on what to look out for in their chest tissue after birth to avoid engorgement and mastitis.
 The shape and amount of mammary tissue after top surgery may bring difficulties with how to best position a baby at the chest to effectively latch - several techniques have been advised such as forming a 'sandwich' with the parent's hand, using a nipple shield and avoiding any laid back positions that stretch the chest tissue.
 An at-chest supplementer and/or the use of a galactogogue may be useful if milk supply is low.

-Some transmasculine individuals suffer gender dysphoria related to their chest appearance and therefore lactation may exacerbate this.
+Some transmasculine individuals and non-binary people assigned female at birth suffer gender dysphoria related to their chest appearance and therefore lactation may exacerbate this.
 Some may limit the length of lactation in order to go back to binding their chest, taking testosterone or having top surgery (for which it is generally advised to wait at least six months after lactation).
-However not everyone experiences dysphoria in this way - in fact some report that using their chest tissue for this practical purpose and to connect with their child reduces dysphoria.
+However not everyone experiences dysphoria in this way - in fact some report that using their mammary tissue for this practical purpose and to connect with their child reduces dysphoria.

-There are also practical issues relating more widely to gender dysphoria as chestfeeding may lead others to misgender them (using a different gendered pronoun, name, or description from that which the patient uses) or may challenge a desire for privacy around their body.
+There are also practical issues relating more widely to gender dysphoria as chestfeeding may lead others to misgender a parent (using a different gendered pronoun, name, or description from that which the patient uses) or may challenge a desire for privacy around their body.
 The world of pregnancy and lactation is steeped in feminine language and imagery.
-Some trans men may find it particularly difficult to seek help with lactation from professionals for these reasons.
+Some trans men and non-binary people may find it particularly difficult to seek help with lactation from professionals for these reasons, as documented in this report.

 Trans women may choose to use induced lactation protocols and supplemental nursing systems as discussed above.
 There are two others areas to discuss.
 Firstly a trans woman may be taking an anti-androgen medication such as spironolactone so this should be checked with a trusted source of information about medications and lactation.
 For example, spironolactone is not a contraindication to breastfeeding.